CaptainOachkatzl/Coding-Test/README.md

 ## type safety
 all transactions are parsed into spezializations that only expose the allowed fields. this way e.g. accessing the amount field with a dispute transaction is impossible.
-special care was given to not expose mutable states where they are not needed to avoid accidental sideeffects.
+special care was given to not expose mutable states where they are not needed to avoid accidental side effects.
+complex behaviors are always hidden behind at least one layer of abstraction another important aspect is the "single source of truth". states must only ever defined by one set of data for one specific point in time.
+an example would be the "try_into" implementations for the transaction types, which take ownership of the parsed transaction and transforms it into its specialization without ever allowing to access both. another example is the "Funds" struct that makes sure that the total is always calculated instead of directly set to avoid impossible states.

 ## robustness
 no unsafe transforms or direct unwraps/casts are used in the production part of the code (unwrapping in tests is fine as tests count as failed if a panic occurs).